 Long before Dior became a mutual connection between both artists, KAWS and Japanese illustrator Hajime Sorayama had collaborated to create No Future Companion.
 The futuristic toy came in Sorayama’s signature metallic polish and featured intricate robotic limbs.
 500 figurines in black chrome were released in 2008.
-It was followed by a silver chrome version (pictured) in 2009 that retailed for USS$980 (approx. S$1,323), and has since sold for over S$32,000 at an auction.
+It was followed by a silver chrome version (pictured) in 2009 that retailed for USS$980, and has since sold for several times more at an auction.

 Besides collaborations, KAWS made a career out of reinterpreting classic cartoon characters like Snoopy, Tweety and Disney’s Pinocchio.
 He teamed up with his former employer in 2010 to launch this vinyl Pinocchio figure set that included a smaller Jiminy Cricket toy.
 It immediately became a quintessential piece for many KAWS collectors.

 In 2012, KAWS put his spin on the iconic Japanese cartoon character Astro Boy by giving the character white gloves and a facepalm stance.
 A grey version, dubbed “Mono” was also released a year later, but this full-colour figure remains the more prized of the two.

 Aside from Disney, Star Wars is also very much a part of the KAWS universe.
 The two first came together in 2007, when KAWS transformed his Companion character into a caped Darth Vader.
 In 2020, the toy racked up an average sale price of US$26,481 on StockX, but you can now get it for a steal at less than half that price.